EnKF-C user guide: Point logs

 EnKF-C provides capability of saving complete DA related information for specified horizontal locations in so called ``point logs''.
 The locations are specified in the main parameter file, e.g.:

-Here the information will be saved for points with horizontal grid coordinates (94, 134), (78, 111), (67, 51), and (86, 191) in files \verb|pointlog_94,134.nc|, \verb|pointlog_78,111.nc|, and so on.
-By default the coordinates are defined on the first grid in the grid parameter file (sec.~\ref{sec:gridprm}); otherwhile the grid can be specified by entering the grid name as an additional parameter, .e.g:
+Here the information will be saved for points with geographic coordinates (94.3,134.1), (78.39, 111.7) in files \verb|pointlog_94.300,134.100.nc|, \verb|pointlog_78.390,111.700.nc|, and so on.
+By default the ensemble trsansforms and all forecast and analysis state variables existing at these locations are saved; however, if an optional grid name is specified as the third parameter of the \verb|POINTLOG| entry, e.g.